 If you plan to use this plant in a water garden, gradually increase the water level it sits in unless you purchased it from an aquatic plants display.
 This will allow the roots to become accustomed to being submerged.
 In a water garden it combines well with horsetails (Equisetum), dwarf papyrus, and cannas (but it best to keep each in separate pots).
 It can be planted on the water’s edge or in the shallows of ponds, positioned so that the water level is no more than 2” above the soil.
 The leaves trailing in the water will provide shelter for frogs and fish.

-I. cernua is easy to grow from seed (and will readily self seed under the right conditions – I still have seedlings coning up in the cracks between flagstones two years after growing a plant in a container set on the flagstone patio), but is faster and easier to propagate vegetatively.
+I. cernua is easy to grow from seed (and will readily self seed under the right conditions) but is faster and easier to propagate vegetatively.
 Divide when it outgrows its container.
 Just chop it into pieces and replant.
-(It is best to do this only in spring if the plants are to be overwintered outdoors.)
+It is best to do this only in spring if the plants are to be overwintered outdoors.

-If it gets too long and lanky, give it a haircut and it will grow right back (I found this out after a raccoon or other animal raided the water garden and sheared my plant to the ground; it regrew to look just fine within a few weeks).
-Now I cut the plants back to a few inches after dividing them in the spring and they quickly put out new growth.
+If it gets too long and lanky, give it a haircut and it will grow right back.
+If you cut plants back to a few inches after dividing them in the spring, they will likely quickly put out new growth.
 Avoid shearing in winter when the plant is not growing, however.
 This plant has few pest problems and is resistant to deer.
 Mealybugs may infest it indoors if not submerged in water.

 – Susan Mahr, University of Wisconsin – Madison